VictorZhang2014/TakeVideo/README.md

 #import "ZRMediaCaptureController.h"
 ```

 Then calling the code as shown below.
-This way is using the default User Interface which means that has done by System
+This way is using the default User Interface which means that has done by System Defined
 ```
     ZRMediaCaptureController *manager = [[ZRMediaCaptureController alloc] init];
     [manager setVideoCaptureType:ZRMediaCaptureTypeDefault completion:^(int statusCode, NSString *errorMessage, NSURL *videoURL, NSTimeInterval videoInterval) {